dmquant/OpenResearch/daily/report.md

 1. Do planning after go through this whole file;
 2. Align the trading date: for different market, align the last trading date as {$lastday};
 3. Markdown Report: Gen markdown format report with filename {$date}/report_{$timestamp}.md with the following instruction:
 	(1).
-Search and fetch the latest performance of indexes like the Dow, S&P 500, Nasdaq of {$lastday} closing price;
+Search and fetch the latest performance of indexes like the Dow, S&P 500, Nasdaq of {$lastday} closing price and daily chg in %;

 	(2).
-Search and fetch the latest performance of commodities like oil and gold, and also crypto currencies of {$lastday} closing price;
+Search and fetch the latest performance of commodities like oil and gold, and also crypto currencies of {$lastday} closing price and daily chg in %;

 	(3).
 Search and analyze the factors impacting the latest moves.